Beyond Lose It & MyFitnessPal: Discover the Free App Revolutionizing Fitness Tracking

 • Price: This is the obvious one.
 Lose It Premium costs approximately $40.00 annually, and MyFitnessPal Premium is about $80.00 annually.

 • Free Trial: Both Lose It Premium and MyFitnessPal Premium have free trials, allowing potential customers to test drive them before subscribing.
-However, Lose It’s trial lasts only a week while MyFitnessPal’s trial is a month long.5,6
+However, Lose It’s trial lasts only a week while MyFitnessPal’s trial is a month long.6, 7

 • Pregnancy Mode: Pregnant women concerned about calories can benefit from this Lose It Premium feature.
 Once they speak with their doctor regarding their calorie intake, they can log in to their account and adjust their calorie budget accordingly.
 MyFitnessPal Premium doesn’t have this.

 • Diet-Based Meal Plans: People who follow certain diets like vegan, vegetarian, or someone thinking about eating broccoli to lose weight, unfortunately, won’t find such diet-based meal plans via Lose It Premium.
-When it comes to Lose It vs MyFitnessPal for keto or other specialized meals, MyFitnessPal is the victor in this department.
+When comparing Lose It and MyFitnessPal for keto or other specialized meals, MyFitnessPal comes out on top.

 Similarities of Lose It Premium & MyFitnessPal Premium